chriskrycho/v5.chriskrycho.com/site/journal/2020/Follow-Up on Command-Line Finding and Filtering.md

 [^cw]: `cw` is nice because with especially large sets of data, the fact that you can invoke across threads becomes very handy.
 If I word-count *all* of my notes with it (currently 667 files and just shy of 150,000 words), using 4 threads instead of 1 (the default, and all you get with `wc`) takes about 6–8 milliseconds off the run time.
-Not important at *this* scale… but it can be if you’re dealing with very large amounts of data, it might be.
+Not important at *this* scale… but if you’re dealing with *very* large amounts of data, it might be.

 [ripgrep]: https://github.com/BurntSushi/ripgrep
 [fd]: https://github.com/sharkdp/fd